-The social housing sector in Greater Manchester has been reducing in size for decades - falling from over 330,000 at the 1981 Census to around 245,000 now.
+- 4.21 The social housing sector in Greater Manchester has been reducing in size for decades falling from over 330,000 at the 1981 Census to around 245,000 now.
 92,000 social rented homes have been purchased through Right to Buy, many subsequently finding their way into the private rented sector.
 The previous domination of council housing has also changed, with 185,000 social rented homes in Greater Manchester now in the hands of independent (but regulated) housing associations.
-As the sector has become less dominant, the role it has played in the overall housing market has evolved, for example in terms of the age profile of social housing residents.

-Combined with the well documented growth in older households over the next few decades, there are powerful practical drivers for a greater level of integration between social housing providers and the health and social care system.
-In a Greater Manchester context, with devolution around health and social care already a reality, that could form the basis for a more strategic approach to the commissioning of new social housing, particularly an appropriate mix of supported housing, with that client group in mind.

-But as social housing has become an increasingly scarce resource, the systems used to allocate those homes that become available require additional scrutiny to ensure they are fair and effective.
-Research into the allocation policies and processes operating around Greater Manchester will help to inform that debate, particularly as Universal Credit rolls out and adds to the impact of other welfare changes (including benefit caps, under-occupancy penalty (bedroom tax), lower housing benefit payments for under-35 year olds, and the four year freeze on most working age benefits and tax credits).
+As the sector has become less dominant, the role it has played in the overall housing market has evolved, for example in terms of the age profile of social housing residents. - 4.22 Combined with the well documented growth in older households over the next few decades, there are powerful practical drivers for a greater level of integration between social housing providers and the health and social care system.
+In a Greater Manchester context, with devolution around health and social care already a reality, that could form the basis for a more strategic approach to the commissioning of new social housing, particularly an appropriate mix of supported housing, with that client group in mind. - 4.23 But as social housing has become an increasingly scarce resource, the systems used to allocate those homes that become available require additional scrutiny to ensure they are fair and effective.
+Research into the allocation policies and processes operating around Greater Manchester will help to inform that debate, particularly as Universal Credit rolls out and adds to the impact of other welfare changes (including benefit caps, underoccupancy penalty (bedroom tax), lower housing benefit payments for under-35 year olds, and the four year freeze on most working age benefits and tax credits).
 Building and managing allocations processes to deal fairly with a complex mix of people with varied needs including (for example) members of the Armed Forces community, victims of domestic abuse, care leavers and ex-offenders is a huge challenge for local authorities and housing providers alike.
 We will explore the benefits of a coordinated Greater Manchester housing allocations framework as one way to improve the accessibility and availability of social housing.
 The reintroduction of a CPI+1% rent formula announced by Government as applying from 2020 potentially allows housing providers greater financial scope.
-But welfare reforms mean that tenants on Housing Benefit/Universal Credit rent from the rest of their household budget, while
+But welfare reforms mean that tenants on Housing Benefit/Universal Credit will increasingly be expected to find a proportion of rent from the rest of their household budget, while those in work will find rent an increasing burden.

-In Greater Manchester, the development of the Greater Manchester Housing Providers group, combined with a range of devolved powers in areas such as health and social care and city region wide approaches to homelessness prevention and rough sleeping, offers the potential for a more strategic and collaborative response.
+4.24 In Greater Manchester, the development of the Greater Manchester Housing Providers group, combined with a range of devolved powers in areas such as health and social care and city region wide approaches to homelessness prevention and rough sleeping, offers the potential for a more strategic and collaborative response.
 The increasing consensus around the central importance of social housing within the broader housing system will continue to drive innovation and good practice, including work to overcome the barriers to delivery of new social housing.